TwoIsAll/Control-H1/README.md

 **Frontend**: Takes raw bytes, embeds them, uses an entropy predictor (small transformer with attention) to segment into patches.
 High-entropy areas get more granular processing, low-entropy repetitive areas get compressed.
 The segmentation is greedy - starts new patch when entropy exceeds threshold or patch hits max length.
 Entropy is precomputed during data loading for efficiency.

 **Middle**: Hybrid backbone with Transformer and Mamba-2 layers.
-Pattern string controls layer types - "tmtm" means Transformer, Mamba, Transformer, Mamba.
+Pattern string controls layer types - "mmmt" means Transformer, Mamba, Transformer, Mamba.
 You can mess with different patterns to balance speed vs accuracy.

 Transformer blocks use RoPE for positional encoding, SwiGLU activation, LayerScale, RMSNorm.
 Mamba-2 blocks use selective SSM with learnable discretization, SSD dual mixer, depthwise convolution, and gating.